 Mental health services and families struggle to understand, recognize, and treat rising teen depression

-Yu Nian couldn’t remember how many times it was that she tried to convince her mother that she considered ending her life, only to hear her mother respond, “I think you’re just bored.”
+Yu Nian couldn’t remember how many times she had told her mother that she wanted to end her life, only to hear her mom respond, “I think you’re just bored.”

 Having suffered from verbal bullying by a classmate for years, Yu, then aged 12, went to see a doctor alone in 2019 after she started hurting herself on her hands, legs, and other parts of her body.
 She was diagnosed with depressive tendencies, but tried and failed many times to get her mother and her school counselor to take her diagnosis seriously.